 It’s a tough world out there, and the economy’s still not all that great.
 Anything can happen, and sometimes things go terribly wrong.
 When you own your home, you’re stuck – it can take many months to sell a house.
 But when you’re renting a house, you have the option to downsize to a more affordable house or apartment when your lease is up.
 It takes a lot of pressure off when you know you have the kind of flexibility to be able to live within your means no matter what happens.

-When renting a house in Los Angeles, because you don’t have to worry about repairs and maintenance and because your monthly expenditures are fixed, you’ll have a lot less stress.
+When renting a house in Riverside, because you don’t have to worry about repairs and maintenance and because your monthly expenditures are fixed, you’ll have a lot less stress.
 And even if it turns out that you can’t make your rent payment, you can’t be foreclosed on.
 Anything that offers to lower your stress levels in this day and age is worth looking into.